-Following much of the recent academic literature, we characterise monetary policy within our simple analytical framework as a contingent policy rule for short-term nominal interest rates.
+Following much of the recent academic literature, we characterize monetary policy within our simple analytical framework as a contingent policy rule for short-term nominal interest rates.
 Our analysis then proceeds in two steps.
 First, we discuss the role of monetary developments in optimal interest rate policy rules within the P\ model, which here is seen as representing a variant of the benchmark model where money enters the Phillips curve equation and thus has an active role in the transmission mechanism.
 The resulting policy rule is compared with the optimal rule derived from the benchmark approach.
-Second, we discuss how monetary developments should affect interest rate decisions when policymakers entertain both the benchmark model and variants to it, as McCallum's robustness criterion requires.
+Second, we discuss how monetary developments should affect interest rate decisions when policy makers entertain both the benchmark model and variants to it, as McCallum's robustness criterion requires.

-(ii) Optimal policy rules in the two models - the role of monetary developments
+4.2 Optimal policy rules in the two models - The role of monetary developments

-Adopting the quadratic central bank loss function that has become standard in the academic literature (equation (5)), conventional techniques can be used to derive optimal monetary policy rules for the two models considered here.
-Given the simplicity of the models, these rules can be expressed as linear functions of the four state variables: inflation, the output gap, and current and lagged values of the real money gap.
+Adopting the quadratic central bank loss function that has become standard in the academic literature (expression (5)), conventional techniques can be used to derive optimal monetary policy rules for the two models considered here.
+Given the simplicity of the models, these rules can be expressed as linear functions of the four state variables: inflation; the output gap; and current and lagged values of the real money gap.
 These rules are shown in the Appendix.
-In the main text we summarise some of the simple but important results that follow from this exercise.
+In the main text we summarize some of the simple but important results that follow from this exercise.

 Once money enters the structural equations of the transmission mechanism, monetary developments are an argument of the optimal policy rule.
 Svensson (1997) has shown that optimal monetary policy should respond to the determinants of inflation, not inflation itself.
-Within the variant to the benchmark model where money enters the Phillips curve, monetary developments are a determinant of price dynamics and thus should influence interest rate decisions that aim to maintain price stability.
-By the same token, monetary developments do not affect price dynamics in the benchmark model (as already noted in Section 3).
-Optimal monetary policy for that model will thus be independent of monetary dynamics.
+Within the variant to the benchmark model where money enters the Phillips curve, monetary developments are a determinant of price dynamics and thus